hashbangcode/custom_contexts/README.md

-# Custom Context Providers Example Module
+# Custom Context Providers Example Drupal Module

-This is an example module on how to create your own custom context providers and how to use them in your projects.
+This is an example Drupal module on how to create your own custom context providers and how to use them in your projects.
+This is suitable for Drupal 9 and 10.

 The following context providers are available:
 - IP Address Context - Looks up the user's IP address.